 - Boothstr.
 17 (wheelchair-accessible housing): For students in a wheelchair, FUBiS offers a furnished, single-occupancy studio apartment.
 The apartment is part of an inclusive housing project where people with disabilities live together with students.
 The kitchen and showers are shared.
 The apartment has a height-adjustable desk, a bed, a private bathroom with a widened door, and Wi-Fi.
 A second room can be rented for an accompanying assistant.
 Please note that the deadline for this housing option is one month before our regular term registration deadline.

 You can find further information on the housing options here.

-An overview of the costs can be found here.
+An overview of the costs and which housing is available in which term can be found here.

 Please note that FUBiS only acts as an intermediary between landlord and tenant.
 FUBiS is not responsible for any agreement between both parties.

 If you plan on arriving before the beginning of the FUBiS term or extending your stay after the term, we recommend finding an individual accommodation for the extra day before/after the official program dates.
 If you plan to have a friend or family member stay with you (especially for an extended period of time) during your stay in Berlin, we advise you to arrange for an accommodation individually because the accommodation options offered through FUBiS are for FUBiS participants only and are intended for just one person.
 Some helpful tips can be found here.